Azure/azure-signalr-bench/SignalRServiceBenchmarkPlugin/readme.md

 ## Usage [TODO]

 P.S.
-The commander is in [Commander branch](https://github.com/Azure/azure-signalr-bench/tree/Commander/SignalRServiceBenchmarkPlugin) for now
+The commander is in [Commander branch](https://github.com/Azure/azure-signalr-bench/tree/Commander/SignalRServiceBenchmarkPlugin) for now.

 In [utils/Commander/](https://github.com/Azure/azure-signalr-bench/tree/Commander/SignalRServiceBenchmarkPlugin/utils/Commander), the commander is to controll the app server, master and slaves to start/stop via SSH, copy executables and benchmark configurations vis SCP.